tarasnar/odin-recipes/README.md

 # odin-recipes
-In this project
+In this project,
 I will create a simple HTML page
-That will show you some recipes
+, that will show you some recipes.
-Damn good recipes
+Damn good recipes.